Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Review of the affects framework

 Then the \emph{d-separation property} entails that whenever $X_1$, $X_2$ and $X_3$ are disjoint sets of RVs associated with observed nodes of $\cG$, then

 In particular, when $X_3=\emptyset$, we write $(X_1 \perp^d X_2)_{\cG} \implies (X_1 \indep X_2)_{\cG}$.
-When $X_1$ and $X_2$ are individual RVs, $(X_1 \perp^d X_2)_{\cG}$ is equivalent to saying that neither of them is a cause of the other (i.e. there are no directed paths $X_1\dircause ... \dircause X_2$ or vice versa, connecting them in $\cG$) and they share no common ancestor (no common node $C$ which has directed paths to both) in the graph.
+When $X_1$ and $X_2$ are individual RVs, $(X_1 \perp^d X_2)_{\cG}$ is equivalent to saying that neither of them is a cause of the other (i.e.\ there are no directed paths $X_1\dircause ... \dircause X_2$ or vice versa, connecting them in $\cG$) and they share no common ancestor (no common node $C$ which has directed paths to both) in the graph.
 This encapsulates the Reichenbach principle of common cause \cite{Reichenbach1956}, which fundamentally asserts that correlations between events must have some underlying causal explanation (in terms of one event being a cause of another, or common causes).

+\begin{remark} In a mild abuse of notation, which is a common convention within causal modelling, we use the same notation to denote a random variable (RV) $X$ and values of the RV.
+This means that when considering distinct RVs $X$ and $Y$, equations such as $X=Y$ refer to relationships between their values, in this case indicating that both variables are correlated such that they always assume the same \underline{value}. \end{remark}

 Intuitively, the causal structure captures the flow of information through the network of nodes.
 How this flow of information is modelled specifically -- the \emph{causal mechanisms} -- is dependent on the respective theory.
-For example, in classical probabilistic theories, for each node, the mechanisms are provided by the conditional distributions $P (N|\parent(N))$.
-These can be thought of as classical channels or stochastic maps, and in deterministic theories, we would have functions for each node instead, $f_N:\parent(N)\mapsto N$.
+For example, in classical probabilistic theories, for each node, the mechanisms are provided by the conditional distributions $P (N|\parent(N))$, where $\parent(N)$ stands for the set of all parents of the node $N$ in the causal structure.
+These distributions can be thought of as classical channels or stochastic maps, and in deterministic theories, we would have functions $f_N:\parent(N)\mapsto N$ for each node instead, determining the value of $N$ given the values of all its parents (cf. \cref{remark: RV_values}).
 Analogously, in quantum causal models, we can refer to conditional density operators $\rho_{N|\parent(N)}$ to characterize the causal mechanisms, these are representations of quantum channels \cite{PhysRevX.7.031021, Barrett2021}.